PvGGit/pv-retrieval/README.md

 --target-context - Specifies the context to use for the target cluster, in the format user@cluster as specified in the kube-config file

 --retrieve-pvcs - Retrieve PVCs bound to existing PVs in a namespace:pvc-name format for source cluster, target cluster or both and writes this to file

+--mapping-file - Pass a mapping file for the script to use in case PVC-names and namespaces aren't identical between clusters